dwavesystems/dwave-ocean-sdk/index.rst

 ===========================================

-Welcome to the documentation for the open-source projects of `D-Wave Systems <https://www.dwavesys.com>`_\ , the leader in the development and delivery of quantum computing systems and software, and the world’s only commercial supplier of quantum computers.
+Welcome to the documentation for the open-source projects of `D-Wave Systems <https://www.dwavesys.com>`_\ , leader in the development and delivery of quantum computing systems and software, and the world’s only commercial supplier of quantum computers.

 .. toctree::